The complete hotelier's

 Managing those reviews — making sure that you keep up to date with what is being said about you online, responding to both positive and negative feedback alike, and encouraging guests to give you feedback about their stays both online and off — can be a full-time job.
 But what happens when you start to feel that the reviews you’re getting aren’t telling you enough about your hotel?
 What happens when a guest had a great time, but still only gives you a three-bubble rating?
 It can be easy to feel like the job that you’re doing isn’t paying off, and that’s when reading between the lines becomes so important.

-When guests share negative experiences online, they give you the opportunity to see your hotel from their point of view and may help you to identify strengths or weaknesses you never knew existed.
 If you keep track of trends in criticism and act appropriately upon negative feedback to rectify problems, you will improve future guests' experiences, and ensure that you earn more positive reviews through providing a superior offering.

 Managing reviews shouldn’t just be about reading over them, it should be about analysing them to see where your hotel can improve, and where you’re getting things right.
-That can be hard to do when guests only leave one line reviews, but according to Cornell, that’s usually an indication of a happier guest, since shorter reviews are usually associated with higher ratings.
+That can be hard to do when guests only leave one-line reviews, but according to Cornell, that’s usually an indication of a happier guest, since shorter reviews are usually associated with higher ratings.
 When a guest has had a negative experience at your hotel, they are often far more likely to give details that you can use to pinpoint what went wrong.

 Even in the shorter reviews though, it’s important to read between the lines to understand the guest’s experience at your hotel.
 Often a great review will come with a lower rating than you would have expected, and knowing why that is the case often comes down to delving into the review itself to see what aspect of their stay brought the rating down.
 The room could have been perfect, the atmosphere lovely and the staff on the ball, but an awful meal or a lift being out of order leading to long hikes to the top floor can put such a dampener on a guest’s experience that everything else going right still doesn’t quite make up for their perceived grievance.